SeventeenthEarth/Sasum/README.md

 ## Usage

 1. **New Announcements**: Visit `/new-announcement/` to:
-   - Select an AI platform (OpenAI, Claude, or Gemini)
+   - Select an AI platform (OpenAI or Gemini)
    - Choose a specific model for that platform
    - Enter your filtering condition
    - Fetch and filter new announcements